jkarjala/starmines-tng/README.md

 it locally requires a local web server with PHP and MySQL to be set up.

-The client always posts high scores to jpkware.com, however, the server accepts the requests only from these configured web page URLs .jpkware.com, 127.0.0.1:12345 and 127.0.0.1:8080.
+The client always posts high scores to jpkware.com, however, the server accepts the requests only from these configured web page URLs: .jpkware.com, 127.0.0.1:12345 and 127.0.0.1:8080.

 The deploy.sh script can be used to deploy the application to a